BlogWorkoutsPilates

 4. Keep your back flat against the wall as you hold yourself in this position for 20-60 seconds.

-5. Slide back up to a standing position and repeat accordingly.
+5. Slide back up to a standing position and repeat accordingly

-3. Wall Side Lying Leg Raise
+3. Side Lying Leg Lift Against Wall

 How to do it: